Getting to Know the ADD Types – Type 2: Inattentive ADD

-Implementing these six tips will help you manage the symptoms of ADD Type 2:
+Implementing these six tips will help you manage the symptoms of Type 2 ADD:

 Behavior therapy can equip parents with the tools necessary to help their Type 2 child thrive in school and life.
 One effective behavioral technique for Type 2 kids is to set up a reward system: reward good behavior and withhold privileges when negative behaviors occur.

-Since children with Inattentive ADD often become frustrated when they are unable to attain their goals, giving clear and simple instructions is essential to set them up for success.
+Since children with Type 2 ADD often become frustrated when they are unable to attain their goals, giving clear and simple instructions is essential to set them up for success.
 Children with Inattentive ADD respond better to straightforward directions that establish fair and realistic expectations.

 Break It Down: